Courage-1984/Dataset-Forge/docs/features.md

 - **Progress Tracking**: Progress bars, error handling, memory management
 - **Smart Input**: Path history, favorites, and intelligent defaults
 - **Parallel Processing**: Multiprocessing and multithreading for speed improvements
+- **Audio error feedback**: Whenever an error is reported to the user, an error sound (error.mp3) is played for immediate feedback.

 ---